About

 - Increase the number of bookstores that have an impact on the community;

-- Promote the publication and distribution of the Word of God as well as Christian literature;
+- To promote the publication and distribution of the Word of God as well as Christian literature;

 Ken and Bessie Adams

-At the start of World War II, a young couple, Ken and Bessie Adams, heard Jesus' call to "feed my sheep."
-Together they worked with the Friends Evangelistic Band in England, holding tent meetings and visiting homes.
-During these visits, they found that they had been preceded by other people who had left literature, notably Jehovah's Witnesses.
-Ken said, “I can’t stand by and do nothing to spread the truths of the Gospel.”
-So he and Bessie went to homes provided with good Christian literature.
+At the beginning of World War II, a young couple, Ken and Bessie Adams, heard Jesus' call to "feed my sheep."
+Together, they worked with the Friends Evangelistic Band in England, holding tent meetings and visiting homes.
+During these visits, they discovered that they had been preceded by others who had left behind literature, including Jehovah's Witnesses.
+Ken said, "I cannot stand by and do nothing to spread the truths of the gospel."
+So he and Bessie went to homes equipped with good Christian literature.

-Driven by his passion for distributing literature, Ken rented rooms upstairs in Colchester, called "The Evangelical Publishing House".
-This was happening even when the government severely restricted publishing and the opening of bookstores in wartime England.
-The evangelical publishing house The Adams felt led to align itself with WEC International, with the intention of helping that organization establish bookstores in England.
-WEC's Norman Grubb was excited about the potential of a bookstore series.
-Requests, opportunities and funding began to present themselves to Ken and Bessie, resulting in the formation of the CLC as a stand-alone ministry established on November 1, 1941.
+Driven by his passion for distributing literature, Ken rented upstairs rooms in Colchester, which he called "The Evangelical Publishing House."
+This was happening even as the government severely restricted publishing and the opening of bookstores in wartime England.
+The Adams Evangelical Publishing House felt compelled to align itself with WEC International, intending to help the organization establish bookstores in England.
+Norman Grubb of the WEC was enthusiastic about the potential of a series of bookstores.
+Requests, opportunities, and funding began to come to Ken and Bessie, culminating in the formation of the CLC as an independent ministry established on November 1, 1941.

-By the end of the war there were six literature centers in England and one serving German prisoners of war.
-Growth continued with God's grace and blessing and today, CLC serves in 57 countries where 700 men and women of various nationalities join hands to feed a print-hungry world.
+At the end of the war, there were six literature centers in England and one serving German prisoners of war.
+Growth continued with God's grace and blessing, and today the CLC serves in 57 countries where 700 men and women of various nationalities join hands to feed a world hungry for print.